-Dr David Gray completed a PhD in plant lipid biochemistry at the University of Birmingham before joining Nottingham in 1993.
+Professor David Gray completed a PhD in plant lipid biochemistry at the University of Birmingham before joining Nottingham in 1993.
 He plays a key role in both teaching and research work at the University.

 Dr Gleb Yakubov worked extensively in industry and then the University of Queensland before joining the University of Nottingham in 2019.

 Dr Vincenzo Di Bari joined the University of Nottingham in 2014 after a PhD at the School of Chemical Engineering in Birmingham.
 He was appointed a Assistant Professor in Food Structure in 2021.

 Read about our latest research in these recent publications:

 Effect of steam sterilisation on lipophilic nutrient stability in a chloroplast-rich fraction (CRF) recovered from postharvest, pea vine field residue (haulm) - 2021 - Wattanakul, J. et al, Food Chemistry, 334, https://doi.org/10.1016/j.foodchem.2020.127589

 Wood hemicelluloses exert distinct biomechanical contributions to cellulose fibrillar networks - 2020 - Berglund, J. et al, Nature Communications 11 (4692), https://www.nature.com/articles/s41467-020-18390-z